slobentanzer/causality_perspective_2023/manuscript.md

 If a model has overfitted also to the test data, it will also perform poorly on new data, i.e., it will not generalise well.
 This is a common occurrence if there has been data leakage between training, validation, and test data.

-### Pearl’s Do-Calculus

-Developed by Judea Pearl, Do-Calculus is a formal mathematical framework used in causal inference.
-It provides a set of rules for calculating the effects of interventions in probabilistic models, allowing researchers to infer causality from observational data.

 ### Prior knowledge

 A term referring to information that is available to inform a learning process.
 Often, this is the result of previous research.
-The tasks of collecting and integrating prior knowledge are often referred to as knowledge engineering and form a crucial part of model development in systems biology.

 ### Randomised Clinical Trials